leomeinel/dot-files/README.md

 ## Installation

 Edit `install.conf` to specify the usernames matching your system.
-If any of the users are not needed by you, you can just leave them how they are.
+If any of the users are not needed by you, just ignore them.

 ```sh
 # Instead of main, you can also use a tag